loverhacking/CS106L/Readme.md

 * PA4: KDTree
 * PA5: GapBuffer

-The first two assignments are from win2020 cs106L, and the rest can be referred to the git reposit.ory: https://github.com/wengwz/CS106L-Self-Learning
+The first two assignments are from win2020 cs106L, and the rest can be referred to the git repository: https://github.com/wengwz/CS106L-Self-Learning